 Hardware Societe is one of the best spots for breakfast in Melbourne CBD and it's absolutely delicious too.
 The baked eggs here are pretty stellar or have dessert for breakfast and try the chocolate-ginger porridge.
 With a sister store in France, all the dishes have a French influence and will leave you scraping every last bit on your plate.

-If you’ve been to Tinker, Bentwood or Penta, it's the same crew that's behind Clubhouse.
+If you’ve been to Tinker or Bentwood, it's the same crew that's behind Clubhouse.
 The Clubhouse team constantly changes up their menu to keep you on your toes and utilise seasonal produce.
-Their quinoa California salad will get in your daily veggie intake, but if salads aren’t your vibe—try the Blossom Hotcakes with salted caramel, vanilla mascarpone and dark chocolate.
+Their Beetroot grain salad will get in your daily veggie intake, but if veggies early in the morning aren’t your vibe—try the peanut butter granola bowl or the club ricotta hotcakes with yuzu curd.

 Industry Beans is in a class all of its own, with an award-winning fit-out, premium coffee and some of Melbourne’s best breakfast dishes.
 The avo smash is delicious, but it’s the Porcini Nest— a porcini-dusted egg atop a woven potato nest filled with mushroom and truffle, that tingles our taste buds.
 Their peanut butter brownies are also pretty damn good.

 Dedicated to high-quality ingredients and traditional food with a Euro-feel, Napier Quarter knows how to serve a great breakfast.
 Celebrating the community, the cafe and wine bar has a warm feel to it and serves up comforting dishes like baguettes and tarts.
 Whether it’s a frittata, galette, salad or the now iconic anchovy and egg on sourdough toast—Napier has artisan cooking at the heart of every dish.
 For a traditional breakfast that is one of the best Melbourne has to offer, head over to Napier Quarter.

 Monk Bodhi Dharma